 This secret bay is also populated with an exciting array of birds and wildlife.
 If you look closely, you may just be able to see the puffins that inhabit the cliffs of Plemont Point.
 Look to the water and you might see some of Jersey’s unusual sea creatures such as the beautiful cuckoo wrasse fish or the short snouted seahorse.
 If you’re looking on land, the dunes are home to many interesting animals such as the western green lizard (with Jersey being their only natural home), the lesser white-toothed shrew, and the short-toed treecreeper.
 Summer, when the sun is shining, is the best time to seek out the reptiles or for those with more interest in what creatures lurk within the rockpools, Autumn is best as the sea is at its warmest.

 A locally-run beach café overlooking the gorgeous Plemont Bay is an idyllic stop to refuel and make the most out of the fantastic views.
-The café serves up genuine local produce with Jersey Royal potatoes, freshly caught seafood, coffee beans roasted in Jersey and locally brewed beer.
 At this café, you even have the possibility of seeing dolphins with a plate of freshly made delicacies waiting on a table in front of you.
 Could there be a better way to spend an afternoon?